-“The central focus of my laboratory is to understand the algorithms and neural circuitry for vision, olfaction, and multisensory integration.
-We study the fruit fly Drosophila and leverage techniques in neurogenetics, systems identification, ‘virtual reality’ behavior, and in-vivo imaging”
+“The central focus of my laboratory is to understand the neural control of visual, olfactory, and multisensory behavior.
+We study the fruit fly Drosophila to leverage techniques in neurogenetics, systems identification, ‘virtual reality’ behavior, and in-vivo imaging”

 Right now your brain is processing massive amounts of information about your surroundings – colors, shapes, smells, sounds – to determine what is worthy of your attention.
 Perception is so automatic that you don’t need to think about it.
 It is intuitive and unconscious.
 Yet the most sophisticated human-engineered systems can’t do it.
 What if we could understand exactly how the brain processes reality within individual cells?
 That knowledge could be used to enable science fiction-style breakthroughs like prosthetic limbs that converse with the brain, or search robots that smell as well as a bloodhound, or an implantable chip that repairs blindness.
 The first step toward these transformative inventions is to ‘reverse-engineer’ the neural technology that evolution has honed over billions of years.